Caramelized Pork Tacos with Pineapple Salsa – topped with sriracha mayo, obviously! Quick and easy to make.

 Or stir fry.
 Assuming you have some sort of grain or rice – or maybe not even because you’re just going to create more of a stir-fry-meets-hash situation?
 I wouldn’t be mad – you can almost guarantee that any random ingredient combination can become something resembling a stir fry.

-And that’s sort of how I feel about these tacos, in the most scrappy, hungry, wonderful way.
+And that’s sort of how I feel about these pork tacos, in the most scrappy, hungry, wonderful way.

-They are coming to your face today in TACO FORM.
+These are coming to your face today in TACO FORM.
 Make no mistake – taco form is the original.
 This is where it’s at.
 Warm tortilla stuffed to the brim with all those colors and textures and the Sweet Salty Spicy trifecta.
-But if you’re a person who sort of takes these things called recipes and runs with them into crazy food places (👋🏽 hiii), this is an open invitation for you to reincarnate these tacos into a new food form.
+But if you’re a person who sort of takes these things called recipes and runs with them into crazy food places (👋 hiii), this is an open invitation for you to reincarnate these tacos into a new food form.

 And then there was the DIPPED WITH CHIPS form, but that’s really only for the select few who have a refined enough palate to really appreciate that kind of sacred food wizardry.